Quintet (film): Production

 Robert Altman came up with the original idea but said he wanted Walter Hill to write and direct the film.
+He also brought up the idea to author/director Lionel Chetwynd of a dream he had involving a fantastical game of chance involving a quintet of people and not only envisioned making a board game of it but also a film provided that Chetwynd write a novella to serve as the basis to adapt.
+Disagreements in the draft process led to this falling through, which eventually led to writers such as Patricia Resnick being brought in for suggestions; she bowed out early in favor of not wanting to be present during filming in the cold along with pursuing another opportunity.
+Frank Barhydt was then brought in to do work with Altman.

 Quintet was filmed in early 1978 on the site of Montreal's Expo 67 world's fair.
 The extreme cold made the shoot challenging for the cast and crew.
 The soundtrack was recorded by the New York Philharmonic.

+This was the first film for which Altman's son, Stephen Altman, served as property master.

-At the time of the film's release, 20th Century Fox president Alan Ladd Jr. told Variety that Altman was not given final cut on what he termed "a complicated picture."
+At the time of the film's release, 20th Century Fox president Alan Ladd Jr. told Variety that Altman was not given final cut on what he termed "a complicated picture".